 People who self-injure sometimes hurt themselves repeatedly, and often have scars.
 While you are self-injuring you might not feel pain, and could do more damage than you mean to.

 Why do people self-injure?

-People who injure themselves are experiencing overwhelming feelings, like extreme anxiety or tension, and in the moment self-injury may seem to provide a feeling of escape or relief.
+People who injure themselves are often experiencing overwhelming feelings, such as extreme anxiety or tension, and in the moment self-injury may seem to provide a feeling of escape or relief.
 Some people also experience "depersonalization", which is when a person doesn't feel real, or feels she is outside of her body watching herself.
 People who feel this way might cut or harm themselves to help themselves feel "real" again.
-Others cut or injure themselves as a way of punishing themselves.
-Many people who self-injure have a history of physical, emotional or sexual abuse, and have a sense of shame about themselves.
+Others cut or injure themselves as a way of punishing themselves or others close to them.
+Sometimes, people who self-injure have a history of physical, emotional, or sexual abuse, and have a sense of shame about themselves.

 Most people who self-injure haven't yet learned healthier ways to cope with negative feelings.
-Although you might feel stuck in a pattern of injuring yourself, there is definitely a way out.
+Even if you feel stuck in a pattern of injuring yourself, there's definitely a way out.

 Is self-injury the same as being suicidal?